Contrastive independent component analysis: Introduction

-In this paper, we propose contrastive independent component analysis (cICA).
+We call the method contrastive independent component analysis (cICA).
 Independent component analysis (ICA) is a blind source separation method, which seeks to recover latent sources and unknown mixing from observations of mixtures of signals~\cite{comon2010handbook}.
 ICA assumes that latent sources are independent.
 In extending ICA to the contrastive setting, the idea is that background data is generated by mixing of independent sources while foreground data is generated by the background mixing together with a foreground mixing of independent sources.
-The patterns of interest are the foreground mixing.

-We show that cICA has strong identifiability properties.
-These enable the contribution of each background pattern to the foreground to be found uniquely.
-This avoids the need for a sweep of hyperparameters to find the best multiple of the background to subtract from the foreground and even avoids the assumption that the background contribution to the foreground is via a single scalar multiple, both of which are required in cPCA and PCPCA~\cite{abid2017contrastive,abid2019contrastive,li2020probabilistic}.
-We develop tensor decomposition algorithms for cICA and show that they recover accurate patterns for synthetic data.
-For this, we devise a new hierarchical tensor decomposition based on recursive eigendecompositions.
+We show using connections to classical algebraic geometry that cICA has strong identifiability properties.
+This enables the contribution of each background pattern to the foreground to be found uniquely, avoiding the need for a sweep of hyperparameters to find the best multiple of the background to subtract from the foreground and avoids the assumption that the background contribution to the foreground is via a single scalar multiple, both of which are required in~\cite{zou2013contrastive,abid2017contrastive,abid2018exploring,li2020probabilistic}.

+To implement cICA, we devise a new hierarchical tensor decomposition based on recursive eigendecompositions.
+The decomposition encourages (rather than imposes) orthogonality between the rank one summands.
+We show that it recovers accurate patterns for synthetic data.
 We turn cICA into a dimensionality reduction tool and investigate its performance on real-world data, comparing the plots to those obtained with other contrastive methods to see its competitiveness.

 The paper is organized as follows.
-We define cICA and introduce a tensor decomposition approach to learn it in Section \ref{sec:cica}.
-A key ingredient of learning cICA is a new hierarchical tensor decomposition, which we introduce and study in Section \ref{sec: HTD}.
-We study the identifiability results and present algorithms for cICA in Section~\ref{sec:id ang alg}.
+We define cICA in Section \ref{sec:cica}.
+We introduce the new hierarchical tensor decomposition in Section \ref{sec: HTD}.
+We study identifiability and algorithms for cICA in Section~\ref{sec:id ang alg}.
 Numerical results are in Section~\ref{sec:numerical result}.